 GREAT SMOKY MOUNTAINS NATIONAL PARK

-The Great Smoky Mountains National Park is located in the eastern United States, straddling the border between North Carolina and Tennessee.
-The park is managed by the National Park Service and is the most-visited national park in the country.
+The Great Smoky Mountains National Park straddles the border between North Carolina and Tennessee.
+The park is the most-visited national park in the country.
 (In fact, I just visited there last week!)

 This park straddles the ridgeline of the Great Smoky Mountains, part of the Blue Ridge Mountains, which are a division of the larger Appalachian Mountains.
-The park features more than 800 miles (1,287 km) of trails and numerous waterfalls, including the tallest waterfall in the eastern United States, Smoky Mountain Falls.
-The park also contains the remnants of ancient mountain ranges and a variety of ecosystems, including grasslands, wetlands, and forests.
+The park features more than 800 miles of trails (more below) and numerous waterfalls.
+You’ll find great campgrounds (we love Smokemont!), lots of beautiful overlooks, picnic areas, wildlife, history, and more.

 Cades Cove is a valley located in the Great Smoky Mountains National Park.
 The valley was settled by Europeans in the early 1800s and contains many historical structures and buildings from that era.